Horizon-bound objects: Kerr--Vaidya solutions: Kerr--Vaidya metrics

-If we regard the angular momentum per unit mass as a function of time variable, the resulting Kerr--Vaidya metric would not be asymptotically flat.
 Although the general form of the EMT is not informative, we can take the limit as $r\to\infty$ to study the asymptotic behaviour of the EMT of such a spacetime.
-For the ingoing Kerr--Vaidya metric the non-zero components are
+For the ingoing gKV metric the non-zero components are

 Let $T^{\ha\hat{b}}$ be the EMT in an orthonormal frame defined by Eqs.~\eqref{b136}-\eqref{b139} with $a=a(v)$.
 The Lorentz-invariant eigenvalues are then the roots of the equation \be \det (T^{\ha\hat{b}}-\lambda \eta^{\ha\hat{b}})=0, \qquad \eta^{\ha\hat{b}}=\mathrm{diag}(-1,1,1,1)\ . \ee For the above EMT we have four distinct eigenvalues, two of which are real and two of which are complex.
 As the general forms of the eigenvalues are lengthy, we show explicit expressions for two of the real eigenvalues around the equatorial plane.
 They are given by